cryptoeconomics-study/website/docs/ch2/2.1/lecture.md

 # Ch2.1 Overview

+In Chapter 1, we began to lay the foundations for bringing money into the digital realm, interpreting money as a "state" which updates upon recieving or sending value.
+By using digital signatures to enforce ownership of that money--only allowing it to be sent when the owner digitally "signs off"--we are beginning to get a sense of how systems like Paypal and Bitcoin might be built.

+Unfortunately, using digital signatures to enforce ownership properties are only part of the story to putting money on the internet.
+Let's say Alice wants to buy a coffee from Bob and Alice sends him a message "I, Alice, send Bob $5."
+Should Bob hand over the coffee?

+Well... not necessarily.
+Bob needs more assurances than just Alice's message.
+Bob needs to know that everyone else on the network also agrees about the state (everyone's balance)
+- Does Alice's state have $5 to give in the first place?
+- Will that message definitely change the state so that Bob gets +5?

+One way we can try to tackle the first question is via something called "client side validation."
+In this method, all participants keep track of all previous states and transactions on their own computer.
+This way, everyone can run the entire history of the state themselves and confirm Alice really has $5!

+This is an improvement--but it still has significant issues.
+For one, the more history and transactions there are, the longer it would take you to check--in other words, the throughput (number of transactions) is limited by the person's computer!
+Similarly, it hurts privacy--every person can see every other person's spending.

+Regardless of how Bob figures out WHETHER Alice has the money to spend, he faces an even harder problem after: making sure that he gets it.
+How can Bob be assured that, once he hands over a coffee, the state will update his account +$5?
+This is an essential problem in decentralized networks because all nodes on the network need to receive all messages and agree on the same state.
+There are many different ways messages can be sent and received on networks:

 Synchronous network
 - Global clock, & there is a known (constant) latency L in which all messages are assumed to be received.
 For instance: "all messages propagate in 5 seconds."